zhouwg/kantv/README.md

 ### Run Android APK on real Android phone

-This apk follows the principles of '**minimum permissions**' and '**do not collect unnecessary user data**' or EU's GDPR principle.
+The UI Layer of Project KanTV(this Android APK) is designed for R&D activity. and follows the principles of '**minimum permissions**' and '**do not collect unnecessary user data**' or EU's GDPR principle.
 When installing/using for the first time on an Android phone, only the following two permissions are required：

 - Access to storage is required to generate necessary temporary files
 - Access to device information is required to obtain current phone network status information, distinguishing whether the current network is Wi-Fi or mobile when playing online TV